hi-rustin/hi-rustin.rs/_posts/2024-02-01-feedback-on-cargo-info.md

 - CLI
 ---

+# Reminder

+I am working on merging the `cargo-info` subcommand into Cargo.
+There are a few points that need to be addressed before merging.
+I would like to get feedback on these points.
+You can find the key points of concern at the end of this post.

 # Background

 This adds a new subcommand to Cargo, `cargo info`.
 This subcommand would allow users to get information about a crate from the command line, without having to go to the web.